RRZE-HPC/MD-Bench/log/MG/logbook/logbook_MG.md

 As only the *computeForce()* was ported to the GPU, there has to happen a lot of copying of atom data to the GPU memory before computation and back to the CPU after computation is finished.

-To evaluate memory bandwith between CPU and GPU we measure the transfer duration of the whole neighbor list, which is 52428800 bytes (or 50 Mbyte).

-One such transfer roughly takes 0.015s, which extrapolates to around 5 Gbyte/s.

 For CPU:

-tinyfat --ntasks=1 --cpus-per-task=32 --pty /bin/bash -l
+srun.tinyfat --ntasks=1 --cpus-per-task=32 --pty /bin/bash -l

+TODO: Add CPU measurements with OMP

 ## Task2: Whole application measurements